aerospike/aerolab/tunnel-container-openvpn/README.md

 ## Usage following installation

-Once docker is started on Windows/MacOS, click on the `OpenVPN Connect` or `Tunnelblick` icon in the taskbar, and click `Connect`
+Once Docker is started on Windows/macOS, click on the `OpenVPN Connect` or `Tunnelblick` icon in the taskbar, and click `Connect`

 NOTE: on first run you *may* get 2 warnings, one about DNS not changing and one about IPs not changing.
 This is normal as we are not tunneling anything apart from/to Docker traffic.
 Click on `Do not warn ...` on both warning windows and click `OK`.